sunshinehealthstudios/changelog/_posts/2022-01-07-Blocking-Meta-Deep-Links-and-In-App-Rate-Review.md

 v7.11

 ## Overview
 This release includes fixes to user blocking, sharing links on Meta apps, and improves how users rate and review the app.
-On iOS, it also fixes a bug where the date in the app would not automatically advance to the next day.
 On android, fixes an issue with ingredients/directions appearing on spoonacular recipes.

 ## Details
 ### api